dee912/project-1/README.md

 ### Lose screen
 ![lose](lose.png)
 ## Bugs
-#### With this being my first project I was surprised by how bug come about and even as I may blame the code it was always due to minor human errors.
+#### With this being my first project I was surprised by how bugs came about and even as I may blame the code it was always due to minor human errors.

 ### Score bug:
 * At present my score will increase simply from keying down.
-* After thinking about it I understand it is because I hard coded my food path in so even if there is no food class since the cell is called food the game will always recognise keying down on those cells means a score increase.
+* After thinking about it I understand it is because I hard coded my food path so even if there is no food class since the cell is called food the game will always recognise keying down on those cells means a score increase.
-* Also my end game functions is not as well written as I would have liked it to be and instead kicks of an alert saying the player has won at a score of 176 as this was the amount of food cells I had at the time if writting it.
+* Also my end game functions are not as well written as I would have liked it to be and instead kicks off an alert saying the player has won at a score of 176 as this was the amount of food cells I had at the time of writing it.

 ### Lives bug:
-* Currently my lives display up top only begins to display the live available after the first keydown.
+* Currently my life display up top only begins to display the live available after the first keydown.
 * I realise in hindsight that is due to calling the Lives.innerHTML in the keydown event listener.

 ## Lessons learned/ Alternative approaches
 ### Map setup
-* For the map I would look int to instead of hardcoding in each style of path, moveable, food etc., to instead set up the map with an assigned number.
+* For the map I would look into instead of hardcoding in each style of path, moveable, food etc., to instead set up the map with an assigned number.
-* A barrier/wall would be labled 1, food would be labled 2 which wouldn't clash with the block and dragonballs would be labled 3.
+* A barrier/wall would be labeled 1, food would be labeled 2 which wouldn't clash with the block and dragon balls would be labeled 3.
-* Labling them this was in an array would then allow me to wrap them to form the grid.
+* Labeling them this was in an array would then allow me to wrap them to form the grid.

 ### Assistance
-* Asking fo rhelp was a big learning curve, it's rather easy to get caught up in you own issue and forget there are Teachers and TAs around to help where needed.
+* Asking for help was a big learning curve, it's rather easy to get caught up in you own issue and forget there are Teachers and TAs around to help where needed.
 * By welcoming help more often I know I could have turned out a much better product and will ask for help where needed in the future.

 ## Potential future features
-* New level once the current level has been completer.
+* New level once the current level has been completed.
 * Smart moving ghosts depending on PAC-MAN's position.
-* A working score board.
+* A working scoreboard.
 * Leaderboard included.

 ## References
-### Very greatful for the following resources:
+### Very grateful for the following resources:

 #### Characters
 * Goku: https://bit.ly/3hjJr1w